AdiKsOnDev/linear-cli/docs/installation.rst

 .. code-block:: bash

    # For bash
-   linearator completion install bash
+   linear-cli completion install bash

    # For zsh
-   linearator completion install zsh
+   linear-cli completion install zsh

    # For fish
-   linearator completion install fish
+   linear-cli completion install fish

 See the completion installation instructions displayed after running the command.